-On August 11, 2021, we filed a universal shelf registration statement on Form S-3 (the "2021 Registration Statement"), which was declared effective on August 23, 2021, or.
-Under the Registration Statement.
+On August 11, 2021, we filed a universal shelf registration statement on Form S-3 (the "2021 Registration Statement"), which was declared effective on August 23, 2021.
 Under the 2021 Registration Statement, we may offer and sell up to \$200.0 million of a variety of securities, including common stock, preferred stock, depositary shares, debt securities, warrants, subscription rights or units from time to time pursuant to one or more offerings at prices and terms to be determined at the time of the sale.
 In connection with the filing of the 2021 Registration Statement, we entered into an Open Market Sale Agreement with Jefferies LLC, as sales agent, pursuant to which we may offer and sell shares of our common stock with an aggregate offering price of up to \$50.0 million under an "at-the-market" offering program.
-For the three months ended September 30, 2023, we sold 962,000 shares of our common stock pursuant to the Open Market Sale Agreement for aggregate net proceeds of \$5.1 million.
-As of September 30, 2023 December 31, 2023, we had sold 3,553,995 shares of our common stock pursuant to the Open Market Sale Agreement for aggregate net proceeds of \$21.2 million.
-No sales of shares of our common stock were made pursuant to the Open Market Sale Agreement during the three months ended March 31, 2024.
+As of December 31, 2023, we had sold 3,553,995 shares of our common stock pursuant to the Open Market Sale Agreement for aggregate net proceeds of \$21.2 million.
+No sales of shares of our common stock were made sold pursuant to the Open Market Sale Agreement during the three six months ended March 31, 2024 June 30, 2024.
+From July 1, 2024 through the date of this Quarterly Report on Form 10-Q, we sold 810,445 shares of our common stock pursuant to the Open Market Sale Agreement for aggregate net proceeds of \$4.2 million.